bhagyashreeborate/Facebook-Web-Scraper-Python/README.md

-# Facebook-Web-Scrapper-Python
+# Facebook-Web-Scraper-Python
-I have created a Facebook Page and Posts scrapper in Python.
+I have created a Facebook Page and Posts scraper in Python.
 The python script collects posts of the facebook page and also other details like Comments, likes, haha, wow's, texts, links, hashtags, etc.

-The scrapper collect details of Public Facebook Page using Facebook Graph API.
+The scraper collect details of Public Facebook Page using Facebook Graph API.
 In order to use the script, you should have a Facebook Graph API activated and their Security credentials as mentioned below in the code.

 To get the credentials for Graph API you must have a Facebook Developers Account.
 Here you will create a Developer account and also your intended app for facebook scraping.
 Once the account and app is created you can access your app_id and app_secret key in settings of that particular app.
 Once you get this details, you have to add them in app_id and app_secret variables in the script.